 Education volunteers work with school groups, courses and visitors.
 Their role is to inspire learners and visitors by introducing them to the wonder of marine life through our fascinating animals.
 Recruitment is done once a year, followed by intensive training that takes 6 months to complete.

 Aquarium volunteers assist in the day to day work of the aquarium, by cleaning exhibits both in the visitor areas and behind the scenes.
 Volunteers also help to prepare food for the aquarium, and assist with feeding fish.
-To volunteer here you need to be fit and mobile.
+To volunteer here you need to be fit, mobile and able to swim.

 Volunteers in the Animal Health department assist with a range of tasks associated with animal health care.
 For this reason we select volunteers who are studying in the veterinary or animal health field.
 We also have volunteers who can assist with data entry.